 3. Sell the benefits

-Your sales pitch needs to be concise, but your value proposition must be central to the message you’re relaying.
+Your sales pitch needs to be concise, but your value proposition must be central to your message.
 Overall, when we pull back for a comprehensive overview of compelling value propositions, we become aware that the most successful ones always answer four main questions for the potential customer:

-It’s best to aim for being as clear and concise as possible.
-Your message has to be delivered in the simplest language which is capable of doing the job.
+It’s best to aim to be as clear and concise as possible.
+Your message must be delivered in the simplest language and be capable of doing the job.
 Now is definitely not the time to experiment with your inner Milton.
 Yes, style is important, but the substance is what truly turns prospects into customers.
-Trying to be too clever can actually backfire by obscuring the benefits of what you are offering and muddling your message.
-Your goal should be to allow your potential customer to learn what you are selling, who you are selling to, and what benefits your product can offer them in as little as five seconds.
+Trying to be too clever can backfire by obscuring the benefits of what you offer and muddling your message.
+Your goal should be to allow your potential customers to learn what you are selling, who you are selling to, and what benefits your product can offer them in as little as five seconds.

 4. Be confident